FedML-AI/FedML/README.md

 # FedML: The Community Connecting and Building AI Anywhere at Any Scale

-FedML Inc. provides a research and production integrated edge-cloud ecosystem for Federated/Distributed Machine Learning at anywhere at any scale
+At the current stage, FedML library provides a research and production integrated edge-cloud platform for Federated/Distributed Machine Learning at anywhere at any scale.

 <p align="center">